rumpledelf/tendthedrop/2howitworks.md

 Many sites are deployed with no backup schedule in place.
 This is generally not a problem until something bad happens, from a new content editor accidentally deleting all your content through to hardware failures on your host.

 Backups are insurance against disasters.
-You hope you never need them, but in the event you do need them, you will regret not having a solid backup strategy in place.
+You hope you never need them, but in the event you do need them, you will regret not having a solid backup and disaster recovery strategy in place.

+If you do not have a backup and recovery strategy on your current host, we can arrange to set one up for you.
+If you choose to move to our partner host Anchor, we can set up a backup strategy as part of your hosting plan.

 <a name="marketing"></a>
 <img src="/marketing.png" class="howitworksicon">

-<h2 class="howitworkstitle">Digital marketing</h2>
+<h2 class="howitworkstitle">Digital marketing & analytics</h2>

-Need more visitors?
-Need higher visibility?
-Want a higher conversion rate on your existing visitors?
-We can tailor a digital marketing strategy for your Drupal site.
+Do you need more visitors or to raise your site's profile?
+We can tailor a digital marketing strategy for your Drupal site that will raise your site's visibility through a combination of social media campaigns and paid advertising.

+To improve conversion of existing visitors we can help you take your existing analytics data from either Google or Adobe sources and use this data to understand what your visitors are really doing on your site.
+We then use that understanding to improve the user's experience on your site.
+If you do not already have analytics set up on your site, we can help you with that too.

 <a name="billing"></a>